jrafanie/churn_vs_complexity/README.md

 To regenerate the CSVs with newer code or a different git repo, run the bin with ruby:

 ```
+# Takes about 1-2 minutes against a very large Rails app
 bundle exec ruby bin/churn_vs_complexity.rb ~/path/to/my/git/repo
 ```